 The total (tuition and activities) fees are as follows:

-All new members and registration before June 1 receive a $35 reduction per student on the above fees
+Registration received before June 1 receives a $35 reduction per student on the above fees

 Ongoing Improvements Fund